cramleets/dclmn/wp-content/plugins/formidable/readme.txt

 == Seamless Payments and Credit Card Processing ==

-Introducing sophisticated payment forms, donation forms, and other credit card forms is fast with integrations with leading payment services like PayPal, Stripe, and Authorize.net.
+Introducing sophisticated payment forms, donation forms, and other credit card forms is fast with integrations with leading payment services like PayPal, Stripe, Square, and Authorize.net.
 A custom WooCommerce form with custom fields is straightforward, ensuring your eCommerce solutions are as versatile as they are powerful.

 == Data-Driven Web Applications Made Easy ==